niyorn/web-design/opdracht2/README.md

 - Favorite
 - Possession of assets

-## Focus
-*For this project I want focus on the following design priciples*

-- One primary action per screen
-- Progressive disclosure
-- The zero state
-- Strong visual hierarchies works best

 ## Insight
 *The site has been tested by Marijn.
 This is the insight that is gained after testing*